flapjack/flapjack/README.md

 Information on developing more Flapjack components or contributing to core Flapjack development can be found in the [Developing](http://flapjack.io/docs/1.0/development/DEVELOPING/) section of [the docs](http://flapjack.io/docs/1.0/).

+Note that the master branch is still undergoing breaking changes and is for Flapjack 2.
+Building packages from the master branch is unlikely to work.
+Current stable builds are built from the maint/1.x branch.

 ## Documentation Submodule

 We have the documentation for this project on a github wiki and also referenced as a submodule at /doc in this project.
 Run the following commands to populate the local doc/ directory: